airshipit/airshipctl/docs/source/hardware_profile.md

 ## The Example Hardware Profile

-A Hardware Profile, in airshiptl terms, is a collection of parameters that comprise a hardware level configuration of a server.
+A Hardware Profile, in airshipctl terms, is a collection of parameters that comprise a hardware level configuration of a server.
 Currently, it contains RAID and firmware configurations.
 And later, this can be extended.